tallyon/facebook-auth/README.md

 ```

 which will start second server on port 3001 that will be listening on port 3001 for POST /token and will print received token in the console.

+## Config
+Config file can be found in /config/default.json